 Ceres Trust believes that right relationship between people and the land are tantamount to our ability to survive and flourish.
 Centuries of colonization, extraction, violence, and injustice have led to this moment of consolidated private ownership and corporate control of land.
 The relationship with land is systemically broken.
 Ceres Trust makes general support grants and investments to support land access and retention, as well as collective and cooperative stewardship, ancestral restoration and governance, and redistribution of ownership.

 The movement toward right relationship with the land, ensuring access and retention of land under the stewardship of Indigenous People, Black farmers, small farmers, and local communities is rising, and this healing offers incredible promise toward addressing the very root causes of ecological destruction and harm to human health, grounded solutions in the knowledge, practice, and culture of people who have long called the land home.

-Jubilee Justice supports Black farming communities through new models of regenerative farming, cooperative ownership and access to new markets.
-In conjunction with our supporting organization, Potlikker Capital, Jubilee Justice supplies reparative capital and legal services.
+Supporting Black farming communities through new models of regenerative farming, cooperative ownership and access to new markets.

 - Collective Courage: A History of African American Cooperative Economic Thought and Practice, by Dr. Jessica Gordon Nembhard